JOJ0/synadm/README.md

 synadm config
 ```

-Configuration will be saved in a yaml file called `~/.synadm`
+Configuration will be saved in `~/.config/synadm.yaml`

+*Note: To find out your admin user's token in Element-Web: Login as this user - "Click User Avatar" - "All Settings" - "Help & About" - Scroll down - "Advanced" - "Access Token"*

 ## Usage